 Fallin said the state attorney general has filed an appeal, while the legislature pursues changes to the state Constitution that makes the monument legally permissible.

 “During this process, which will involve both legal appeals and potential legislative and constitutional changes, the Ten Commandments monument will remain on the Capitol grounds,” she added.

 Last week, the state Supreme Court ordered the monument removed because it violates the state’s constitutional ban against the use of public funds or property to benefit a religion.

 The decision came after years of controversy and legal battles.
-The monument’s supporters include prominent figures in the state, including Oklahoma Gov. Mary Fallin and members of the state’s legislature.

 In an interview with CNN affiliate KOCO, Bruce Prescott, an ordained Baptist minister and one of the plaintiffs in the suit against the display, said, “I’m not opposed to Ten Commandments monuments.
 I’m just opposed to the placement on government property, because I think that the government needs to be neutral.”